Hacked Business Emails: Who is Liable, The Client or The Business?

-The next day, from the Business’ same email address, the client received another email requesting the client make payment to the Business’ secondary bank account.
+The next day, from the same email address, the client received another email requesting the client make payment to the business’ secondary bank account.
 The reason for this sudden change, according to the information provided in the email, was that the previous bank account was under audit.

-The Business immediately informed the client that the client had been scammed.
-No employee had sent an email to the client requesting payment to a secondary bank account.
-The Business further stated that the client should have been aware that it was a scam.
-The Business’ position was that the email did not conform to the Business’ previous emails, of which the client should have been vigilant.
+The business immediately informed the client that the client had been scammed.
+No employee of the business had sent an email requesting payment to a secondary bank account.
+The business further stated that the client should have been aware that it was a scam.
+The business position was that the email did not conform to the business’ previous emails, of which the client should have been vigilant.

-The Business then continued to demand payment for their services, which had accrued interest.
+The business then continued to demand payment for its services, which had accrued interest.